dntAtMe/dntAtMe/README.md

 🔭 I'm currently working on:
   - Scripts for ([V-Life](https://v-life.pl/)) server hosted on [FiveM](https://fivem.net/) platform
-  - Adding visual scripting for FiveM non-tech developers (Inspired by Unreal Enine blueprint system)
-  - Expanding on my previous project - Virtual file system that provides safety based on RAID architecture
+  - Virtual file system that provides safety based on RAID architecture
   - playing around with Machine Learning projects
   - Working on FTP file explorer with React + TypeScript, Tauri and Rust
   - Creating modifications for The Witcher 3